Together with Our Employees

 (major career track employees in 5th, 10th, and 15th year at the Company): 100%

-Our activities in FY 2024 were as follows.
+Our activities in FY 2025/3 were as follows.

-• Hosted briefing on Career Development Support Program (July 2023)
+• Hosted briefing on Career Development Support Program (June 2024)

-• Hosted Career Training (June 2023)
+• Hosted Career Training (June 2024)

-② Overseas Study/Training for R&D Personnel
+Overseas Study/Training for R&D Personnel

-We offer overseas research and study programs to enable our personnel to learn about state-of-the-art technologies and to develop a global network.
+We offer domestic and overseas research and study programs to enable our personnel to learn about state-of-the-art technologies and to develop a global network.
 As part of these programs, we dispatch employees to overseas labs engaged in research on organic synthesis, polymer technologies, and molecular biology.
 By working hard alongside researchers overseas, our own researchers have been able to enhance their own skill levels.
 We also anticipate the creation of collaborative projects with these labs overseas.

 Moreover, we offer overseas training programs to help employees experience what is necessary to drive business in different cultures.
 Trainees who pass the relevant selection tests spend one year studying the language abroad and engaging in practical training at a related overseas company.
 Trainees who have taken part in the programs have used the wide-ranging perspectives and career views gained overseas to succeed in their individual departments.